docjason/XmlValidate/data/bad/readme.txt

 notKmz.kmz
 -- File has .kmz file extension but is not a KMZ but a KML file.
    XML Validate will identify this error and retry file as KML.

+reallyHtml.kmz
+-- File has .kmz extension but is really a HTML file.

 reallyKmz.kml
 -- File has .kml extension but is really a KMZ file.